 Gioia is the author of several poetry collections, including 99 Poems: New & Selected (Graywolf Press, 2016); Interrogations at Noon (Graywolf Press, 2001), winner of the American Book Award; The Gods of Winter (Graywolf Press, 1991); and Daily Horoscope (Graywolf Press, 1986).

-His critical collection, Can Poetry Matter?: Essays on Poetry and American Culture (Graywolf, 1992), was a finalist for the National Book Critics Award in Criticism.
-Since then, Gioia has published two other collections of criticism, Barrier of a Common Language: An American Looks at Contemporary British Poetry (University of Michigan Press, 2003) and Disappearing Ink: Poetry at the End of Print Culture (Graywolf Press, 2004).
+Gioia’s collection of criticism, Can Poetry Matter?: Essays on Poetry and American Culture (Graywolf Press, 1992), was a finalist for the National Book Critics Circle Award in Criticism.
+Since then, Gioia has published two other collections of criticism: Disappearing Ink: Poetry at the End of Print Culture (Graywolf Press, 2004) and Barrier of a Common Language: An American Looks at Contemporary British Poetry (University of Michigan Press, 2003).
+He has also written an opera libretto titled Nosferatu, translated Eugenio Montale’s Mottetti (Graywolf Press, 1990), and coedited two anthologies of Italian poetry and four of the nation’s best-selling college literature textbooks.